UCF Communities Leadership Toolbox

 • Maintain appropriate representation of UCF Alumni anywhere UCF Alumni has a physical or digital presence, including but not limited to events and social media.

-• Work diligently to promote and preserve the best interests of the University and its alumni, students and friends.
+• Work diligently to promote and preserve the best interests of the university and its alumni, students and friends.

 All council members are required to make a philanthropic gift to UCF each year they are on the board.
 Giving requirement must be fulfilled by the end of the Fiscal Year (June 30).